Do I need planning permission?

 Windows and doors

 In most cases there is no need for planning permission to repair or replace windows and doors.
-The major exception is if your property is listed in which case you will have to obtain listed building consent.
+Listed properties are the exception.
+In which case, you will have to obtain listed building consent.
 And don’t forget you will need Building Control approval for windows.

 External walls and roof

-For minor maintenance works, or improvements such as painting your house or inserting a skylight, you do not need planning permission.
-As always this is not the case if your building is listed.
-If you live in a conservation area or an area of outstanding natural beauty, you are required to obtain planning permission if you wish to change the appearance of your home.
+For minor exterior maintenance works, or improvements such as painting your house or inserting a skylight, you do not need planning permission.
+As always this is not the case for listed buildings.
+If you live in a conservation area or an area of outstanding natural beauty, you need planning permission if you wish to change the appearance of your home.
 If you live in a flat and you wish to alter the roof you should consult the local planning authority before you start any work.

 Wind turbines and solar panels